shankerbalan/acsdocs/docs/source/networking/nicira-plugin.rst

     :align: center
     :alt: a screenshot of the mysql table.

-    **Note**
+.. note::    When creating a new VPC offering please note that the UI does not

-    When creating a new VPC offering please note that the UI does not allow you to select a VPC offering yet.
+    allow you to select a VPC offering yet.
 The VPC needs to be created using the API with the offering UUID.